Graduate Psychology Student Emergency Funding

 How much funding can I receive?

-Currently, each University of Utah psychology graduate student “in need” is eligible to receive $500 within a 12-month calendar year.
-Requests for funding will be on a rolling basis and students can make multiple requests for aid within the year (e.g., June 2023-May 2024).
+Currently, each University of Utah psychology graduate student “in need” is eligible to receive funds within a 12-month calendar year.
+Requests for funding will be on a rolling basis and students can make multiple requests for aid within the year (e.g., July 2024-May 2025).
 Although the Mutual Aid Fund committee believes that providing some need-based aid is better than no aid, we also understand that the current aid limit is insufficient to provide substantial relief in an emergency.
 Therefore, we are making concerted efforts to be able to raise this award cap in following years.

 How do I apply for funding?